Purp1eW0lf/Blue-Team-Notes/README.md

 ## Transparency, Consent, and Control (TCC)

-The TCC db (Transparency, Consent, and Control) offers insight when some applications have made system changes
+The TCC db (Transparency, Consent, and Control) offers insight when some applications have made system changes.
+There are at least two TCC databases on the system - one per user, and one root.

 ```
+/Library/Application Support/com.apple.TCC/TCC.db
 /Users/*/Library/Application Support/com.apple.TCC/TCC.db
 ```